yunus-herman/yunus-herman/README.md

 ### Hi there 👋
+ My name is Yunus Herman

+ I am a versatile data analyst with a proven track record in data crawling as well as building and maintaining databases.
+My goal is to deal with today’s typical information overload by formulating and presenting clear and concise analyses.
+I have lived and worked in three different countries with different cultures and languages, which has made me adaptable and open to new ideas and situations.
 <!--
 **yunus-herman/yunus-herman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.